Tom Gola

 Thomas Joseph Gola (January 13, 1933 – January 26, 2014) was an American basketball player and politician.
-He is widely considered one of the greatest NCAA basketball players of all-time.
-Gola was inducted into the Naismith Memorial Basketball Hall of Fame in 1976 and National Polish-American Sports Hall of Fame in 1977.
+He is widely considered one of the greatest NCAA basketball players of all time.
+Gola was inducted into the Naismith Memorial Basketball Hall of Fame in 1976.
+He led his high school team to the Philadelphia Catholic League championship, his college team to the National Invitation Tournament championship and the NCAA championship, and was on the Philadelphia Warriors 1956 championship team, all in the space of six years.

 Early life

-Gola was the third of seven children born to Ike and Helen Gola.
+Thomas Joseph Gola was born on January 13, 1933, in Philadelphia, Pennsylvania, the third of seven children born to Ike and Helen Gola.
 Gola's father was a Philadelphia policeman of Polish descent who had changed the family's surname from "Galinsky".
-Gola was praised as a great all-around player as a high school student at La Salle College High School, where he led the Explorers to a Philadelphia Catholic League Championship.
-He entered La Salle a year after another Philadelphia basketball Hall of Famer, Paul Arizin, graduated from Villanova.
+Gola was praised as a great all-around player as a high school student at La Salle College High School, part of the Philadelphia Catholic League, where he was second-team All-Catholic League in 1949, and first-team in 1950 and 1951.
+He led the Explorers to a Philadelphia Catholic League Championship in 1950.
+He also won the Markward Award as the Catholic League's top player (future basketball hall of fame coach John Chaney won the Philadelphia Public League Award the same year).

-College career (1951–1955)
+He entered La Salle University in 1951, a year after another Philadelphia basketball Hall-of-famer, and future teammate on the Philadelphia Warriors from 1955 to 1962, Paul Arizin, graduated from Villanova.
+Arizin, ironically, had been cut from the La Salle high school team.